maxmiao/jekyll-now/blog.md

 title: Blog
 permalink: /blog/
 ---

+---
+ESA 2020
+---
-Just came back from ESA 2020 and presented my poster!
+Just came back from ESA 2020 and presented my poster on part of my first chapter!
 If you missed it here's a pdf copy:

 https://uwmadison.box.com/s/t808bppvnhtinvsk1fia2mba74lo0mrg